Beatie Wolfe: From Green to Red

 From Green to Red, described by the artist as an environmental protest piece, is a dynamic visualization of 800,000 years of atmospheric carbon dioxide data that Wolfe created in 2019 in response to the climate emergency.
-The woven data is set to Wolfe's song “From Green to Red,” which she wrote in 2006 after seeing the documentary An Inconvenient Truth.
-The project has been shown at the inaugural Nobel Prize Summit where the artist spoke and performed after Al Gore and Sir David Attenborough in the summit's opening ceremony.
-From Green to Red has also been presented at the New York Times’ Climate Hub at the United Nations COP26 along with a full scale projection of the piece onto the conference center which was covered live by Channel 4 news.
+The woven data is set to Wolfe's song “From Green to Red”, which she wrote in 2006 after seeing the documentary An Inconvenient Truth.
+The project has been shown at the inaugural Nobel Prize Summit, where the artist spoke and performed after Al Gore and Sir David Attenborough in the summit's opening ceremony.
+From Green to Red has also been presented at The New York Times Climate Hub at the United Nations COP26 along with a full-scale projection of the piece onto the conference center, which was covered live by Channel 4 News.
 It was also selected to be installed at the 2021 London Design Biennale curated by Es Devlin in its interactive version.
 The project won Silver at Webby's Anthem Awards and was selected as a finalist for Berlin's Falling Walls.
-It has also been shown at TED Women, Boston Science Museum, SXSW, the Barbican Centre, and Virtual Design Festival.
+It has also been shown at TED Women, the Museum of Science in Boston, SXSW, the Barbican Centre, and Virtual Design Festival.